lukerhoyer/learn_command_line_exercises/do_more_chapter_6/Readme.md

 ### On Unix, try the ls -lR command while you're in temp.

+    It lists every directory, and subdirectory, and when changes were made.

 ### Use cd to get to other directories on your computer then use ls to see what's in them.

     (master) Luke